CXwudi/comp5903-easy-cucumber/README.md

   - This can be useful for **sharing states between different cucumber tests**, which also **support controlled concurrent execution** of multiple Cucumber tests.
     See [this document](./doc/complex%20scenario%20guide.md) for more detail.
+- Enforced Keyword Check: The step definition keyword in feature file must match the keyword in the annotation of the step definition method.
+  - For examples: to match `Given a step`, you have to use `@JGivenStep("a step")` instead of `@JWhenStep("a step")` or `@JThenStep("a step")`.
+    This means if you have both `Given a step` and `When a step` in your feature file, you have to have two step definition methods with `@JGivenStep("a step")` instead of `@JWhenStep("a step")` respectively.
+  - This is explicitly designed to allow better flexibility

 ## For Developers